-Contribute to a ‘safe at home’ approach
+- Contribute to a ‘safe at home’ approach

-Provide an opportunity to engage with victim survivors via family safety contact
+- Provide an opportunity to engage with victim survivors via family safety contact

-Offer perpetrators a timely response
+- Offer people who choose to use violence a timely response

-Identify information that may be proactively or responsively shared on request under the information sharing scheme to contribute to risk assessment and management for victim safety
+- Identify information that may be proactively or responsively shared on request under the information sharing scheme to contribute to risk assessment and management for victim safety

-Provide a more tailored service response through the coordination of specialist services, including mental health, alcohol and other drug, and housing services
+- Provide a more tailored service response through the coordination of specialist services, including mental health, alcohol and other drug, and housing services

-Assist in engagement with programs that aim to stop family violence, including but not limited to Men’s Behaviour Change Programs
+- Assist in engagement with programs that aim to stop family violence, including but not limited to Men’s Behaviour Change Programs

 Case management may be provided to:

-Perpetrators using violence against family members and require practical support around managing risk
+Persons who choose to use violence against family members and require practical support around managing risk

-Perpetrators who have been deemed unsuitable for a Men’s Behaviour Change Program.
+Persons who choose to use violence who have been deemed unsuitable for a Men’s Behaviour Change Program.
 This includes those who:

-Do not have English as their primary language
+- Do not have English as their primary language

-Have complex needs that require intervention, support and stability before they can safely participate in a MBCP, including mental health, alcohol & other drugs and homelessness issues
+- Have complex needs that require intervention, support and stability before they can safely participate in a MBCP, including mental health, alcohol & other drugs and homelessness issues

-Have complex needs that require and individualized response, including cognitive impairment and acquired brain injury (ABI), and require support around complex health and social issues
+- Have complex needs that require and individualized response, including cognitive impairment and acquired brain injury (ABI), and require support around complex health and social issues

 - May be at risk from other persons who choose to use violence due to the nature of their offending or relationship context